 - Overnight, leave linen items in a full washing machine with 1-2 cups of white vinegar

-I haven't had any success with vinegar softening linen.
-I tried soaking linen sheets overnight in a washing machine full with two cups of white vinegar added, and if it did soften the sheets, the effect was minimal.
+I haven't had any success with vinegar actually softening linen.
+I tried soaking linen sheets overnight in a full washing machine with two cups of white vinegar added, and if it did soften the sheets, the effect was minimal.

 Option 3: Try Baking Soda (my favorite method)

-When it comes to making linen feel softer, I have had success using baking soda.
+I personally have had success in using baking soda to soften linen fabric.
 Baking soda has a pH of 9 which makes it a fabulous fabric softener for any fabric including linen.
 Just like with white vinegar, there are many methods to use baking soda to soften linen:

 - Add half a cup of baking soda to your usual wash.
 Do not add fabric softener, this will take care of it.
 This can be done for any wash, not just when you are trying to soften linen.